 Docent Application by May 15, 2017.

 All volunteers must attend an orientation meeting.
 Orientation meetings have been scheduled for May, June, July and August 2017.
 It is mandatory that applicants attend one of these orientations.
 We will give an overview of the program, provide a Zoo tour, and briefly interview all candidates.
 Applicants will be contacted within one week of attending orientation regarding the status of their application and acceptance into the training program.
-Training will begin in August 2017.
+Training will begin on August 26, 2017.

 Please send your completed application to us via email to our Docent Program, via fax at 510-729-7324, or you may mail a hardcopy to: Oakland Zoo Volunteer Program, PO Box 5238, Oakland, CA 94605